klittle314/COVID_control_chart_app/README.md

 ### Key parameters
 #### global.R
-*defStartdate*:  the default Start date for analysis, set to NA to have the choice box on the user interface be blank.
+*defStartdate*:  the default start date for analysis, set to NA to have the choice box on the user interface be blank.
 Start date for analysis is typically the date of first death; however, the user may over-ride this choice by entering a date in the drop-down box 'Custom start date for calculations instead of date of first death'

 *defBuffer*:  the default number of days to add to the display on the plot(s) after the most recent date in the reported death series.

 *defBaseline*:  the default number of days to use as the maximum number of records used in the exponential fit; however, the user may over-ride this choice by entering a number of days in the numeric input box 'Maximum days used to compute exponential growth line and limits'.
+If the value for baseline days exceeds the available number of records, all available records are used.

 #### helper.R
 function find_start_date_Provost